 North of downtown Atlanta in the Buckhead neighborhood, Budweiser created a stir with an appearance from the Budweiser Clydesdales, one of Anheuser-Busch’s iconic teams or “hitches” of horses, complete with the red, white and gold beer wagon, two drivers in their signature green suits and, of course, Barley the Dalmatian.
 This public experience was located in a large parking lot down the street from Fago’s Irish Pub, where Budweiser hosted a private afternoon event for executives and media to celebrate the game and preview the brand’s Super Bowl commercial spot.
 Agency: Weber Shandwick.

-Atlanta-based IHG Hotels and Resorts took on an ambitious, city-wide experiential program for Super Bowl with activations representing each of the brands in its portfolio.
-The programs, which took place Jan.
-31 through Feb.
-3, were centered on the messaging “True Hospitality” and #HomeTeamHospitality.
-Among the experiences: IHG Hotels and Resorts-branded party buses that offered a traveling dj, trivia and Instagrammable backdrops; a Holiday Inn Express traveling Pancake Station; a projected football video game on the façade of the Crowne Plaza building in Midtown; a champagne tailgate for InterContinental Hotels & Resorts; a “not-so-tiny-door” photo op created by local artist Karen Anderson at Hotel Indigo; a Bloody Mary bar for Kimpton Hotels & Restaurants; and face painting and photo ops with Staybridge Suites ahead of the big game.
-In a partnership with Coca-Cola, the Holiday Inn brand sent out street teams for a “Share a Coke and a Smile” experience—across Atlanta, teams with branded luggage carts, a portable speaker and microphone engaged passersby in friendly messaging.
+Among the experiences were two Orange IHG Hotels & Resorts-branded buses—one, a double-decker offering a traveling dj, a lively host and an Instagrammable backdrop; and the other, a coach bus that offered trivia and prizes.
+For its Holiday Inn Express property the brand activated a mobile Pancake Station (the property is known for its pancake stations) for late-night snacks as consumers passed through Atlantic Station.
+Then there was a projected football video game on the façade of the Crowne Plaza building in Midtown; a champagne tailgate for InterContinental Hotels & Resorts; a “not-so-tiny-door” photo op created by local artist Karen Anderson at Hotel Indigo; a Bloody Mary bar for Kimpton Hotels & Restaurants; and face painting and photo ops with Staybridge Suites ahead of the big game.
+Phew.
+And finally, in a partnership with Coca-Cola, the Holiday Inn brand sent out street teams for a “Share a Coke and a Smile” experience where teams with branded luggage carts, a portable speaker and a microphone engaged passersby.
 Break dancers lured consumers in to have them show off their skills.
-One lucky consumer even won tickets to the Super Bowl.
-Agency: Geometry Global.
+One lucky consumer even won tickets to the Super Bowl

 As if one was walking into the original Rao’s on 114th St. in East Harlem, New York City, the legendary and exclusive eatery (established in 1896) was recreated in Chamblee, GA, for Super Bowl LIII in a program with private aviation company Wheels Up.
 VIPs, special guests and talent were invited for pop-up dinners by Rao’s executive chef Dino Gatto over three nights leading up to the big game.
 Read more here.
 Agencies: Beachview Event Rentals & Design, Savannah, GA (production and build); Allied Productions (a/v); Momentum Worldwide (promotion).